tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## TON Stake V2 Contracts

-V2 maintains the configuration of V1 and adds Layer2Candidate.
+V2 maintains the configuration of V1 and adds CandidateAddOn.
 The contract configuration is as shown below.
 It looks a bit more complicated than V1.
 However, you can see that the contract in the blue part has been added and there are no changes to the existing configuration.

 <figure>
    <center> <img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/2-2.png"